Ramkumar, Dr Shanmugasundaram

 Dr Ramkumar's other roles in research include:

-- member of the trial management group for the ART-DECO & CoSTAR IMRT trial conducted by the Institute of Cancer Research at the Royal Marsden Hospital, London
+- trial management group member for clinical trials conducted by the Institute of Cancer Research at the Royal Marsden Hospital, London

-Dr Ramkumar has a particular interest in how using a technique called low level laser therapy can lessen the side effects caused by cancer treatment.
-He's also interested in reducing illness related to cancer treatment and improving quality of life for cancer survivors.
+Dr Ramkumar has a particular interest in proton beam and low level laser therapy to reduce toxicities related to cancer treatment and improve quality of life for cancer survivors.

 Dr Ramkumar's secretary is Maxine Robbins - you can call her on 023 8120 5057 or send an email.